d-torrance/terracini-loci/README.md

 #### Elliptic normal quintic (Example 4.2 continued)

-Elliptic normal curves also have empty Terracini loci.
+Elliptic normal curves in even-dimensional space also have empty Terracini loci.
 For this example, we must use the ideal method.

 ```m2
 i3 : kk = ZZ/32003;